-After more than two long years apart, we are thrilled to invite you to an invitation-only in-person reception, for an unforgettable evening celebrating your commitment to supporting the best in vision research.
+After more than three long years apart, we are delighted to come together in-person for an unforgettable evening of inspiring conversations with vision researchers.

 About Our Speakers

 Dr. Lesley Everett, MD, PhD

 Having completed my MD and PhD at the University of Michigan I went on to the University of California, San Francisco to complete my residency in Ophthalmology.
 Also having completed fellowships in both Medical Retina at the University of Michigan and Ophthalmic Genetics at the Oregon Health & Science University in Portland, OR.
 My long-term career goal is to be an academic physician-scientist with a basic and translational research laboratory and complementary clinical practice focusing on genetic eye diseases and retinal-vascular development.